mj221/MarineDAO/README.md

 <h1 align="center"> MelonDAO | Decentralised Authority Organisation </h1>

 A Decentralised Authority Organisation with built-in treasury and governance using the MelonDAO Governance Token ($MELON).
 Users can submit and vote against / for / abstain proposals made by the community, for the community.
-All USERS are required to mint the `Melon Slice` NFT membership from the MelonDAO website to join the DAO but $MELON is required for participating in governance.
+All USERS are required to mint the `Melon Slice` NFT membership (for free on Rinkeby) from the MelonDAO website to join the DAO but $MELON is required for participating in governance.

 Built with React JS and Thirdweb library.
 Deployed on the RINKEBY test network on Ethereum.